 In 2019, following a research trip to Greece to learn more about the earlier stages of the migrants' journeys, she used her time at MacDowell to develop her "Unwoven" series, removing the warp or the weft of burlap strand by strand.
 Thinking of the repeated losses that test displaced individuals, relationships, and whole communities, she tests the limits of the structure of the fabric, taking it to a point just before it comes apart entirely.
 The pieces she made in Heinz were based on the corners of tarps that serve as makeshift shelters found in refugee camps on the island of Samos, Greece.

-Emily has graduate degrees in psychology and design from Harvard University and has been awarded grants from the New York Foundation for the Arts, the Jerome Foundation, and the American Council on Germany.
-She is a MacDowell Colony fellow and has received residencies at the Dora Maar House, and the Josef and Anni Albers Foundation.
+Emily Hass holds graduate degrees in psychology and design from Harvard University.
+In 2019 she was a Howard Foundation Fellow and has been awarded the McCloy Fellowship in Art and grants from the Gottlieb Foundation, the Jerome Foundation, and the New York Foundation for the Arts.
+In addition to MacDowell, she has received residencies at the La Maison Dora Maar, and the Josef and Anni Albers Foundation.

 A monograph of Hass’ "Exiles" series was published in 2021.